 Jurisdiction Statutes and Policies Relevant to Ethical Review Application/Administrative Process: Instructions and Explanations Australian Capital Territory All research project requiring access (including linkage) to data collections owned or managed by ACT Health or the Capital Region Cancer Service must be reviewed by ACT Health HREC.
 New South Wales PD2010_055 - Research - Ethical & Scientific Review of Human Research in NSW Public Health Organisations All research projects requiring access (including linkage) to statewide data collections owned or managed by NSW Health or the Cancer Institute NSW must be reviewed by the NSW Population and Health Services Research HREC.
 Queensland Public Health Act (PHA) 2005 may apply If a researcher seeks access to information held by Queensland Health for research using identifiable or potentially re-identifiable health information for which the researchers are unable to obtain participant consent to use the personal or identifying information for a clearly specified research study, the researcher must make application to the Department under section 282 of the PHA.
-South Australia SA Health Research Ethics Operational Policy Ethics applications predominantly involving access to a database or data registry held by a site or institution should be submitted to the HREC attached to the site or institution.
-If there are multiple sites involved, the applicant should only apply to one HREC.
-Any multi-site or whole of state project where the primary data being used for the project is held centrally by SA Health (e.g. OACIS, ISAAC, Cancer Registry Data) must be submitted to the SA Health HREC for review as the lead HREC.
-Victoria Department of Health and Human Services policy To access data held by the Department of Health and Human Services (DHHS), departmental notification and endorsement is required prior to an ethics application being submitted for review.
-Researchers must comply with the standard release conditions imposed by the Heads of the relevant DHHS program areas, who have ultimate responsibility for the appropriate storage, handling of, access to and use of the data of which they are custodians (Ch 3.2 National Statement).
-Western Australia Freedom of Information Act 1992 (WA) Health Service Act 2016 (WA) WA information must be used and disclosed for research in accordance with the Health Service Act 2016 and Information Use and Disclosure Policy 2017.
+South Australia SA Health Research Ethics Operational Policy Stipulates that human research ethics applications involving access to a database or data registry held by a public health organisation should be submitted to the affiliated HREC, where possible.
+Any multi-site or whole of state project where the primary data being used for the project is held centrally by the Department for Health and Wellbeing (DHW) (e.g. inpatient separations data) may be submitted to the DHW HREC for review as the lead HREC.
+Public Sector (Data Sharing) Act 2016 Supports sharing of administrative data across SA public agencies where a range of requirements are satisfied.
+This may extend to the use of data for research and evaluation purposes.
+Victoria Department of Health policy To access data held by the Department of Health (DH), departmental notification and endorsement is required prior to an ethics application being submitted for review.
+Researchers must comply with the standard release conditions imposed by the Heads of the relevant DH program areas, who have ultimate responsibility for the appropriate storage, handling of, access to and use of the data of which they are custodians (Ch 3.2 National Statement).
+Contact The Centre for Victorian Data Linkage (CVDL) at cvdl@health.vic.gov.au Western Australia Freedom of Information Act 1992 (WA) Health Service Act 2016 (WA) WA information must be used and disclosed for research in accordance with the Health Service Act 2016 and Information Access, Use and Disclosure Policy 2017.
 In accordance with the WA Health Research Policy Framework, researchers wishing to access personal health information from the Department of Health WA data collections or require data linkage must obtain approval from the Department of Health WA HREC.
 This application to access or link data must be documented in the Western Australian Specific Module (WASM) which accompanies the Human Research Ethics Application (HREA).
-The approval must be attached to the WA Site Specific Assessment Form.